 Some friends were talking about stories they had heard about The Fabulous Moolah in her territory days and her time in the WWE.
 Now, I look forward to one day sitting down to research her.
 Her career touched so many others and spanned so many years.
 There are so many stories out there.
-But when my friends were talking about Moolah’s career, the name Vivian Vachon was brought up and I realised we didn’t actually know a lot about her.
+But when my friends were talking about Moolah’s career, the name Vivian Vachon was brought up and I realized we didn’t know a lot about her.

 The Vachon Family

 I was intrigued enough to do a little bit of research.
 As mentioned above, Maurice and Paul were wrestlers and Vivian’s older brothers.
 They were particularly big in the AWA and NWA.
 Vince McMahon does own film of them there.
 You can see them on the WWE Network if you type in Vachon to pull up the whole family, with various wrestling matches and interviews on there.
-There was a 15 minute segment of Paul being involved in a wedding angle that they did.
+There was a 15-minute segment of Paul being involved in a wedding angle that they did.
 Some of the segments and matches are good.
 But the only thing that I could find on the WWE Network about Vivian was a Madison Square Garden show she wrestled on from 1977.
 She was 26 years old.

 Vivian Vachon – One of the Best?

 Many people and magazines of that era will say that Vivian Vachon was one of the best wrestlers in the 1970s.
 That was a shock to me for her to be at the top and considered one of the best wrestlers in a decade, and yet I had never heard of her.
 Granted, I don’t know my wrestling history that fully, but you would think the top wrestlers in each era you would have heard of.
-I never got to see Bruno Samartino wrestle, for instance, but I got to see him in his later years on Saturday Night Main Event.
+I never got to see Bruno Sammartino wrestle, for instance, but I got to see him in his later years on Saturday Night Main Event.
 He would come on, thank people and raise his hand.
-I never saw him wrestle, but at least I know about him from this and from reading about.
+I never saw him wrestle, but at least I know about him from this and from reading about him.
 I had never heard Vivian Vachon mentioned before.
 Why?

 Vivian decided to leave high school in the 10th grade.
-From what I was able to dig up, it was rumored that she tried to be a model and actually attended charm school at one point.
+From what I was able to dig up, it was rumored that she tried to be a model and attended charm school at one point.
 Toward the end of her career, before she retired, it was said that she was a very good singer.
-I found out that she actually released some French singles in Canada.
+I found out that she released some French singles in Canada.
 However, I couldn’t find out if they hit the charts or anything.
 I don’t even know any of the names of the songs to see if they are out on the internet.
 Surely there’s some kind of recording to hear somewhere.
 Many said she had a beautiful voice.

-When she was a teenager in the late 1960’s, her brother Maurice decided to start training her in wrestling.
+When she was a teenager in the late 1960s, her brother Maurice decided to start training her in wrestling.
 She had a match about a year later.
 Her brothers decided that she had talent and natural wrestling ability.
-They felt like she could actually make some money as a wrestler.
+They felt like she could make some money as a wrestler.
 Of course, with her family being in wrestling, it must have seemed natural to Vivian.
 Maurice suggested that she go down to South Carolina.
 He wanted her to start training with Mary Ellison.
-You might recognise Mary by a different name: The Fabulous Moolah.
+You might recognize Mary by a different name: The Fabulous Moolah.

 The Fabulous Moolah’s Influence

 Vivian took Maurice’s advice and moved to South Carolina to get trained by Moolah.
-She actually lived on Moolah’s, for lack of a better word, compound.
+She lived on Moolah’s, for lack of a better word, compound.
 Moolah had some houses to live in and many women trained in what was at first her barn.
 This is where Moolah had built a wrestling ring for the women under her charge to train.

-I couldn’t find any thing that said that Vivian did or did not like that.
+I couldn’t find anything that said that Vivian did or did not like that.
 However, I did find out that while she was there she did end up dating one of Moolah’s nephews.
 I read two different articles that had two different views.
 One said Moolah introduced them and was fine with it.
 The other one stated that Moolah was very upset about it.
 She did not want her trainees to be dating anyone in her family or have anything to do with them.
 They were there to train and make money.